Sri Lankan man who confronted bomber at church door remembered

 A stream of well-wishers queue to express condolences to his widow, a Sunday school teacher.

-Raju was one of 29 people, including 14 children, that media reports say died in the blast at Zion, one of three churches and three hotels targeted by militant bombers.
+Raju was one of 29 people, including 14 children, that media reports say died in the blast at Zion, one of three churches and three hotels targeted by Jihadist bombers.

 But about 600 people who were inside at the time escaped the human bomb.
 The dead from the other two churches make up the majority of the 253 overall death toll.